neatcoding/gog-task/README.md

 You can try to click on the slider, click on games, or write price.
 Label is responsive to being close to each other in simple way.

+I didn't use ngAnimate, because there is no need for it in this project - but I really like it with GSAP JS. ( see http://greensock.com/ )

 <h2>Grunt</h2>